zhangboya1/incubator-doris/README_EN.md

 ## Special Statement

-The names Apache, Apache Doris, and Doris belong to the Apache Software Foundation.
+**The names Apache, Apache Doris, and Doris belong to the Apache Software Foundation.**

-This warehouse code is NOT the official release version of Doris, but it is fully compatible with the Apache Doris.
-Please go to [Official Website](doris.apache.org) to download the official version.
+**This repo is NOT the official release version of Doris, but it is fully compatible with the Apache Doris.
+Please go to [Official Website](doris.apache.org) to download the official version.**

 # Usage